Loading organizations...

 Key people at Carevium.

-Carevium was founded by Ravi Lingarkar (Founder).
+Carevium was founded in 2013 by Ravi Lingarkar (Founder).

 Key people at Carevium.

-Carevium was founded by Ravi Lingarkar (Founder).
+Carevium was founded in 2013 by Ravi Lingarkar (Founder).

 Carevium is a cloud-based digital health management platform designed for senior living facilities, including assisted living, memory care communities, residential care homes, adult day care centers, and family caregivers.[1][2][3]
 It automates planning, scheduling, tracking, and management of activities of daily living (ADLs), medication administration, resident vitals, clinical assessments, incidents, and more, while also handling financial tasks like billing and marketing functions such as lead tracking.[1][2][3]
 The platform serves caregivers, nurses, administrators, and family members via mobile apps (e.g., on iPads and Android tablets), enabling point-of-care access to improve care quality, reduce errors, and boost resident census.[2][3]
 Pricing starts at $15 per month, with users praising its simplicity, error reduction, and ease of scaling across facilities.[3]